StudyCircle Developer Guide

 Target user profile:

-• University students who have multiple group projects across different modules
+• A computing student at the National University of Singapore(NUS) with multiple group projects across different modules.

 Value proposition: